prestonp/boop/README.md

 boop
 ---

-boop is a really crappy CI server to handle building and deploying my blog on git pushes.
+boop is a CI server to handle building and deploying my blog on git pushes.

 ## setup